18F/join.tts.gsa.gov/pages/positions/site-lead.md

 ## Key Objectives

 ### Key objective #1: You will provide strategic and operational leadership to optimize enterprise productivity and the delivery of high-impact work across the enterprise.
-- Monitor productivity (revenue and non-revenue work) to ensure CoE teams are hitting their optimization and billing goals.
+- Monitor productivity (revenue and non-revenue work) to ensure CoE teams are hitting their optimization and billing goals
 - Assume responsibility for tracking all action items to completion, using existing tools and proposing the implementation of new processes when necessary
 - Ensure continued technical and user centered design excellence in each CoE.
 - Collect feedback to discuss successes and challenges, and share patterns and key feedback with C-Suite executives as appropriate